Ayers Kaserne: History

-The installation was known throughout the United States European Command (EUCOM) as "the Rock".

-Originally, Ayers Kaserne was used as a recovery field for the German Luftwaffe during World War II.
-The entire base was demolished, except for one bunker.

-United States President and Commander-In-Chief Gerald R. Ford visited Ayers Kaserne in July 1975; the first visit by a U.S. President to a U.S. military installation in Europe since John F. Kennedy's 1963 visit to the 3rd Armored division in Hanau, Germany.
+President Gerald R. Ford visited Ayers Kaserne in July 1975; the first visit by a U.S. President to a European U.S. military installation since Pres.
+Kennedy's visit to the 3rd Armored Division in Hanau, Germany, in 1963.
 President Ford was accompanied by General Alexander M. Haig, Jr. (the seventh Supreme Allied Commander, Europe), Colonel Louis C. Wagner, Jr. (Commander, 1st Brigade, 3AD); and Georg Leber (German Minister of Defense).

 Units of the 1st Armored Division (forward) occupied the kaserne until its closing and return to the German government in 1998.

 Today, the former military kaserne has been redeveloped as a business/industrial park, chiefly occupied by a transport company named "Bork".
 All post buildings have been demolished except for the former chapel.

 The kaserne was named Ayers Kaserne in honor of SSG Lovall E. Ayers, B Company, 22nd Infantry Regiment, 4th Infantry Division, killed in action in World War II.